-- □ False - 14.
-After using a commercial tanning facility, if a customer complains of red irritated and watering eyes, or an itching skin rash causing discomfort, the customer should be told that the cause may be related to ultraviolet exposure.
+14. After using a commercial tanning facility, if a customer complains of red irritated and watering eyes, or an itching skin rash causing discomfort, the customer should be told that the cause may be related to ultraviolet exposure.

-15. The customer should always wear protective eye-wear while using a tanning device at a commercial tanning facility.
+15. The customer should always wear protective eyewear while using a tanning device.